PatrickJS/NG6-starter/README.md

 # Walkthrough
 ## Build System
-NG6 uses Gulp and Webpack together for its build system.
+NG6 uses NPM scripts, Gulp, and Webpack together for its build system.
 Yes, you don't need Gulp if you're using Webpack.
 This is true if your build system is only responsible for file manipulation.
 However, ours is not.

 `Webpack` handles all file-related concerns:
 * Transpiling from ES6 to ES5 with `Babel`